bowang-lab/Transformer-GCN-QA/README.md

 (transformer-gcn-qa) $ python -m spacy download en_core_web_md
 ```

 Then follow the instructions [here](https://pytorch.org/get-started/locally/) to install PyTorch for your system.
-It is highly reccomended that you use a GPU to train the model (or preprocess Wiki- or MedHop) so make sure to install CUDA support.
+It is highly recommended that you use a GPU to train the model (or preprocess Wiki- or MedHop) so make sure to install CUDA support.
 For example, using `conda` and installing for Linux or Windows with CUDA 10.0

 ```
 (transformer-gcn-qa) $ conda install pytorch torchvision cudatoolkit=10.0 -c pytorch